-The White Lake Chamber Music Festival Announces a Stunning 10-year Anniversary Season!
+The White Lake Chamber Music Festival had a stunning 10-year anniversary Season!

-Local, national, and international performers will come together in the White Lake area during this 10-day festival.
-Virtuoso violinist James Buswell will be joined by touring and recording artist, cellist Carol Ou and New England Conservatory pianist Andrew Goodridge.
-They will perform a trio concert featuring Beethoven’s “Ghost” Piano Trio and Brahms’s Piano Trio in B major, Op.8.
+Local, national, and international performers came together in the White Lake area during this 10-day festival.
+Virtuoso violinist James Buswell was joined by touring and recording artist, cellist Carol Ou and New England Conservatory pianist Andrew Goodridge.
+They performed a trio concert featuring Beethoven’s “Ghost” Piano Trio and Brahms’s Piano Trio in B major, Op.8.

-The Festival will open with a spectacular brass concert featuring the Gaudete Brass Quintet.
-Special presentations will be made by local officials in honor of the 10th anniversary.
+The Festival opened with a spectacular brass concert featuring the Gaudete Brass Quintet.
+Special presentations were made by local officials in honor of the 10th anniversary.

-Hear the Detroit Symphony Trio as they explore repertoire from classical to modern on Monday, August 5.
+The Detroit Symphony Trio explored repertoire from classical to modern on Monday, August 5.
 Flutist Jeffery Zook, violinist, Sheryl Hwangbo and cellist David Ledoux debut at the White Lake Chamber Music festival performing music by Devienne, Piazolla, Edgar Girtan and others.

-Youth programming will be expanded this year to include more events:
+Youth programming was expanded this year to include more events:

 • The popular educational concert at the White Lake Community Library featuring members of the Avalon String